-Invocation and the Lord’s Prayer Rev. Katie Hambrick Our Father, who art in heaven, hallowed be thy name.
+Invocation and Lord’s Prayer Rev. Dan Schumacher Our Father, who art in heaven, hallowed be thy name.
 Thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread; and forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom and the power and the glory forever.
 Amen.

 Who we ARe:

 We are a historic American Baptist Church in burgeoning downtown Colorado Springs, where its members have been worshiping on the same corner since 1872.
 We are an ecumenically-minded body, partnering across denominational lines to serve the most vulnerable in our community.
 Our membership is comprised of people who spread the gamut theologically, racially, politically, and economically.
 FBC-CS strives to practice a tradition of inclusiveness in all we do.